AnotherDaniel/up-trustable-release/trustable/assertions-eclipse/EA-BUILD_INSTRUCTIONS_CONTEXT.md

 * Main communication channel(s)
 * Canonical source repositories
 * Clear build and contribution instructions (e.g., how to submit pull requests)
-* Link to sign the ECA
+* Link to sign the Eclipse Contributor Agreement (ECA)

 Optional additions include links to downloads and more detailed contribution documentation.
 Well-documented build instructions and contribution guidance ensure transparency, reduce barriers for new contributors, and strengthen the project’s community and sustainability.